 Remote access to the Police network is available through Police-provided and configured laptops and smartphones via a Virtual Private Network (VPN) secure channel between your device and a secure access point on the Police network.
+You log into the Enterprise system with your QID and enterprise password s.6(a) OIA

 You can apply for remote access if you need to work away from a Police station or office.
 The Police flexible working policy may also allow you to work from home or an external office.
+'Full' or 'Partial' remote access to can be provided depending on your situation.
 Remote working involving any classified or operational material must be approved by a Superintendent or higher.
-Advice may be obtained from the Service Desk or Protective Security.
+Advice may be obtained from the Service Desk or Manager: Protective Security.
 More information is available in the Remote Access page.